 - Friday - Saturday 10:00 am - 10:00 pm

 - More information here.

-There are several other excellent places to ice skate in Boston and you can find them by reading our post on the best ice skating rinks in Boston.
+There are several best places to ice skate in Boston and you can find them by reading our post on the best ice skating rink in Boston.